CoR-GS: Sparse-View 3D Gaussian Splatting via Co-Regularization: Method

 We set a permissible maximum distance $\tau=5$ to calculate the non-matching mask $M$:

 where $\theta^1_{xi}, \theta^1_{yi}, \theta^1_{zi}$ represent the 3-axis positions of Gaussians.
 After the calculation of the non-matching mask for both sets of Gaussians, we prune all Gaussians that are marked as non-matching, which are considered in inaccurate positions.
+We perform co-pruning every certain number (we set it to 5) of the optimization/density control interleaves, as we aim to prune Gassuains that optimization cannot handle.